melghosh/RelTopic/README.md

 * **Main1**: execute the ontology construction process (i.,e. assignment of instances, application of ontology construction).

 * **Main2**: execute the topic labeling process.
-To verify the labeling process of `Le Matin` articles and check the published results.
+To verify the labeling process of `Le Matin` and recent press articles and check the published results.

 #### Labeling Results